Pay & Pay Related Information

 Missing pay: If an employee was not issued a check on the appropriate payday, the supervisor should be notified immediately.
 The payroll office will help resolve the problem.

 Student Workers are paid for time worked.
-Any time away from the job for whatever reason is unpaid time.
 To assist with the workflow in the department, and as a professional courtesy, it is important for employees to communicate with their supervisor well in advance when time off is planned.

 In case of absence due to an emergency or illness, the department should be notified as soon as is possible that the employee will be absent.